MarwanAlsoltany/mighty/SPECIFICATION.md

 ## Abstract

-The Mighty Validation Expression Language is an language that can be used to describe to a Validation Interface (Validator), how data should be validated against a set of validation rules that follow specific guidelines.
+The Mighty Validation Expression Language is a language that can be used to describe to a Validation Interface (Validator), how data should be validated against a set of validation rules that follow specific guidelines.

 This expression language is straightforward, readable, and easy to get along with.
 It is a combination of well established and already existing concepts and/or specifications like [Boolean Algebra](https://en.wikipedia.org/wiki/Boolean_algebra), [Bitwise Operators](https://en.wikipedia.org/wiki/Bitwise_operation#Bitwise_operators), [JSON](https://en.wikipedia.org/wiki/JSON), and [CSV](https://en.wikipedia.org/wiki/Comma-separated_values).
-This makes learning the language a matter of minutes no matter what background the learner has, as long as they have a basic understanding of the concepts.
+This makes learning the language a matter of minutes no matter what background the learner has, as long as they have a basic understanding of the concepts (an example can be found [here](#710-practical-validation-example)).

 Validation Expression may be defined as a string that contains some rules separated by **Bitwise Operators** which will build an expression that when evaluated using **Boolean Algebra** logic, will result in the final result of the validation.
 The rules can have arguments, the types of these arguments can be denoted using the same rules of **JSON** types.
 A rule can also have multiple arguments and the arguments are separated by commas (**CSV**).